gustavonikov/gustavonikov/README.md

 🛠 Tools:

-    🔸 ReactJs    🔸 ReactNative    🔸 NextJs   🔸 Typescript   🔸 and others that you can find on my repositories
+    🔸 ReactJs    🔸 Vue.Js    🔸 NextJs   🔸 Typescript   🔸Node.Js  🔸 and others that you can find on my repositories

 📍 I'm always open to learn more and live new experiences!